UltraMessaging/mcs_demo/README.md

 * mcs.properties - Additional configuration for MCS.
 * store.xml - Configuration file for persistent Store.

-# Run the Demo
+# RUN THE DEMO

 1. Ensure your test system has the [prereqisits](#prerequisits).
-1. Clone or download the repository at https://github.com/UltraMessaging/mcs_demo
+2. Clone or download the repository at https://github.com/UltraMessaging/mcs_demo
-1. Copy the file "lbm.sh.example" to "lbm.sh" and modify per your environment.
+3. Copy the file "lbm.sh.example" to "lbm.sh" and modify per your environment.
 I.e. insert your license key and set your file paths.
-1. Edit all xml files and update IP addresses (search for "10.29").
+4. Edit all xml files and update IP addresses (search for "10.29").
 In particular, set the multicast groups per your network in "um.xml" (search for "239.101").
-1. Enter:
+5. Enter:
 ````
 ./tst.sh
 ````